argumentcomputer/neptune/README.md

 ## Rust feature flags

 Neptune also supports batch hashing and tree building, which can be performed on a GPU.
-The underlying GPU implementation, [neptune-triton](https://github.com/filecoin-project/neptune-triton) is implemented in the [Futhark Programming Language](https://futhark-lang.org/).
-To use `neptune-triton` GPU batch hashing, compile `neptune` with the `futhark` feature.

-Neptune now implements GPU batch hashing in pure CUDA/OpenCL.
-The initial implementation is a bit less than 2x faster than the Futhark implementation, so once stabilized this will likely be the preferred option.
+GPU batch hashing is implemented in pure CUDA/OpenCL.
 The pure CUDA/OpenCL batch hashing is provided by the internal `proteus` module.
 To use `proteus`, compile `neptune` with the `opencl` and/or `cuda` feature.

-The `futhark` and `cuda/opencl` features are mutually exclusive.
 The `cuda` and `opencl` feature can be used independently or together.
 If both `cuda` and `opencl` are used, you can also select which implementation to use via the `NEPTUNE_GPU_FRAMEWORK` environment variable.

 ### Arities